Truth1984/tasklanguage/readme.md

 #### \_EXECUTE(...commands: any)

-similar to SUBTASK, but can actually execute commands, Better use it **WITHIN** a function.
+similar to SUBTASK, but can actually execute commands, Better use it **WITHIN** a function. replace original with subtask

 #### \_CUTINLINE(...commands: any)